formicidae-tracker/zeus/README.md

 zeus-cli scan
 ```

-you may run into a tcp lookup error.
+you may run into a `tcp lookup error`.
 This is due to a limitation of
 snap regarding `.local` network addresses.
 It can be solved using the
 following commands once.